 Locking a Document to a Bill

-You can lock the document to bill, so that the client can see that a new file is available, but they will not be able to view or download it until the bill for the work has been paid.
-Once it has been paid, the document automatically unlocks for the client.
+You can lock a document to a bill so that the client sees it’s available but won’t be able to view or download it until the work has been paid for.
+Once the bill is paid, the document automatically unlocks for the client.

-TaxDome allows you to lock any document to a bill for the work you put into preparing it—a handy feature that helps you better manage your billing altogether.
+TaxDome allows you to lock any document to a bill for the work that went into preparing it, a handy feature that helps manage billing altogether.

-Once you have finished preparing a document for a client, you next upload it to the client’s TaxDome portal.
-Your uploaded files are never visible to the client until you decide to make them public.
-If you do not choose to lock the document to its bill when making it public, the client will be able to immediately download it.
-You do have that option.
-However, you can instead lock the document to its bill.
+Once you’ve finished preparing a document, you upload it to the client account TaxDome portal.
+Uploaded files are not visible to the client until you make them public.
+If you don’t lock a document to a bill while making it public, the client can immediately download it—but you also have the choice to lock it to a bill.

-In general, we recommend locking documents to bills when you make it public to facilitate your billing process.
-When making public any prepared document, you’ll have the option of either locking it to an existing bill or creating a new bill to lock the document to.
+We recommend locking documents to bills when uploading them to the Public section—or when making private documents public—to facilitate the billing process.
+When making any prepared document public, either lock it to an existing bill or create a new bill to lock it to.

-If you prefer to make a document visible to a client first, then create the bill later, that works too—the order in which you do this is flexible.
-You can make a document public first, then lock it to a bill later when you create the bill.
-And you can always edit your public documents if necessary.
+Of course, if you want to make the document visible to the client first, and then create the bill, you have that option.
+The order of how you do it is completely flexible; e.g., upload the document to Public first, then lock it to a bill later when creating the bill.
+And you can also edit public documents when needed.

 Locking a Private Document to a Bill

-To lock a document to a bill, follow these steps:
+To lock a private document to a bill, follow these steps:

-3. Select a due date for the bill and enter the amount of the bill.
+3. Select a due date and enter the amount of the bill.

-4. By default, the bill will be assigned to the person who created it.
-However, you can select another team member to assign the bill to if you need to.
+4. By default, the bill will be assigned to the person who created it, but you can select another team member.

-5. Add a text description (up to 150 characters) to give the client an idea of what services the bill is for and includes.
+5. Add a description (150 characters max) to let the client know what services the bill is for.